No, They Don't Need Us As Consumers

 The latest consumption slump, however, has deepened amid not just a destruction in purchasing power, but also a precipitous drop in financial savings and surging indebtedness among the masses.
 India's middle class - which has been a major engine for consumer demand - is being squeezed out, with wages pretty much staying flat, according to data compiled by Marcellus Investment Managers.
 “The middle 50% of India's tax-paying population has seen its income stagnate in absolute terms over the past decade.
 This implies a halving of income in real terms [adjusted for inflation],” says the report, published in January.

-India points the way to the future for the entire world.
-The top ten percent will do all of the discretionary spending, with the rest of us as merely onlookers, desperately trying to keep up with our subscriptions to everything under the sun (shelter, electricity, heating and cooling, cars, entertainment, medicine, software) and making our monthly Klarna payments for everything else (clothing, electronics, furniture, etc.).
-Given India’s toxic atmosphere, the wealthy even breathe different air than the masses.
-The capitalist Holy Grail of making people pay for the air they breathe may finally be realized in our lifetime1.
-And thanks to “dynamic pricing” the cost for those necessities will be constantly updated in real time nanosecond by nanosecond to extract every last dime from us (since there won’t be any more pennies, apparently).
+This is the future for the entire world.
+The top ten percent of earners will do all of the discretionary spending, with the rest of us as merely onlookers, desperately trying to keep up with our monthly subscriptions to everything under the sun (shelter, electricity, heating and cooling, cars, entertainment, medicine, software); in debt from birth to death making our monthly Klarna and Affirm payments for everything else (clothing, electronics, furniture, etc.).
+And thanks to “dynamic pricing” costs for those necessities will be constantly updated in real time nanosecond by nanosecond using Big Data to extract every last nickel and dime from us (since there won’t be any more pennies, apparently).

 So, no, they don’t need us as consumers.
-We’ve been doing less and less of that, anyway.
-And increasingly they won’t need us a workers either as the report goes on to describe:
+That’s a myth.
+We’ve been doing less and less of that, anyway, and the economy keeps chugging along.
+And increasingly, they won’t need us as workers either as the report above goes on to describe:

 The Marcellus report also points out that white-collar urban jobs are becoming harder to come by as artificial intelligence automates clerical, secretarial and other routine work.
 “The number of supervisors employed in manufacturing units [as a percentage of all employed] in India has gone down significantly,” it adds.